Rasmus Sandin

-Carl Erik Rasmus Sandin (born 7 March 2000) is a Swedish professional ice hockey defenceman for the Washington Capitals of the National Hockey League (NHL).
+Carl Erik Rasmus Sandin (born 7 March 2000) is a Swedish professional ice hockey player who is a defenceman for the Washington Capitals of the National Hockey League (NHL).
 He was selected in the first round, 29th overall by the Toronto Maple Leafs in the 2018 NHL entry draft.
 Before joining the NHL, Sandin played five games for Rögle BK of the Swedish Hockey League (SHL).

 Early life

 Sandin was born on 7 March 2000, in Uppsala, Sweden to Helena and Patric Sandin.
 He grew up alongside his older brother Linus, who also plays professional hockey.
 Sandin chose to study English in school, as opposed to Spanish and German.